Pedestrian Trajectory Prediction Using Dynamics-based Deep Learning: Dynamics-based deep learning

 \subsubsection{$\gamma$-soft-DTW algorithm}

-Unlike the DTW algorithm \cite{sakoe1978dynamic}, the $\gamma$-soft-DTW algorithm is differentiable and, therefore, widely used in many applications related to time series.
-The formula of $\gamma$-soft-DTW is shown as follows:
+Unlike the DTW algorithm \cite{sakoe1978dynamic}, the $\gamma$-soft-DTW algorithm is differentiable and widely used in applications related to time series and defined by:

-where $\Delta(\cdot)$ is the cost function to measure the Euclidean distance between the temporal sequence $X \in R^{p \times n}$ and the temporal sequence $Y \in R^{p \times m}$. $A \in R^{n \times m}$ is the alignment matrix. $<A, \Delta(X, Y)>$ is the inner product of the cost matrix $\Delta(X, Y)$ with the alignment matrix, reflecting the similarity between two temporal sequences. $min_{\gamma}\{\cdot\}$ is $\gamma$-soft-DTW operator, defined as follows:
+where $\Delta(\cdot)$ is the cost function to measure the Euclidean distance between the temporal sequence $X \in \mathbb{R}^{k \times n}$ and the temporal sequence $Y \in \mathbb{R}^{k \times m}$. $A \in \mathbb{R}^{n \times m}$ is the alignment matrix. $<A, \Delta(X, Y)>$ is the inner product of the cost matrix $\Delta(X, Y)$ with the alignment matrix, reflecting the similarity between two temporal sequences. $min_{\gamma}\{\cdot\}$ is $\gamma$-soft-DTW operator, defined as follows:

-In addition to the relative positions of the neighbours, humans naturally tend to focus on the neighbours’ velocities when navigating in crowded environments \cite{kothari2021human}.
-Compared with absolute coordinates, the velocity is more informative.
-Therefore, unlike the previous work \cite{zhao2021you}, in our proposed algorithm, we use pedestrian velocity as the input of $\gamma$-soft-DTW algorithm for a similar search between two temporal sequences, and $\gamma=1$.
+Typically, pedestrians focus on the neighbours’ velocities when navigating crowded environments \cite{kothari2021human}.
+Our preliminary analysis reported that the velocity is more informative than absolute coordinates.
+Therefore, we use pedestrian velocity as the input of $\gamma$-soft-DTW algorithm for a similar search between two temporal sequences, and $\gamma=1$, unlike the previous work by Zhao et al. \cite{zhao2021you}.